osa-ora/hr-mcp-agent-demo/README.md

 ### 4. HR Agent

-We have 2 HR AGent:
+We have 3 HR Agents:
-First: A custom AI agent powered by a local LLM through Ollama named: "hr_agent.py"
+First: A custom AI agent powered by a local LLM through Ollama named: "hr_agent.py".

-Second: A LangGrapgh agent also powered by a local LLM through Ollama named: "lang-graph-hr-agent"
+Second: A LangGrapgh agent also powered by a local LLM through Ollama named: "lang-graph-hr-agent".

+Third: A LangGrapgh agent also powered by a local LLM through Ollama named: "lang-graph-hr-agent-v2", this one is skills-based, so it filters the needed skills and only sends the relevant skills to the LLM to use.

 The agent: